JackTheSpades/SpriteToolSuperDelux/README.md

   objects, while the Sprite Clipping determines how it interacts with other sprites, including Mario.

   BONUS: As of version 1.1, you can also open your ROM in the CFG Editor and use it to tweak existing sprites in the game, basically replicating the functionality of Tweaker.
+This feature was accidentally disabled in Pixi 1.21 and brought back in 1.41.

   ### JSON Files
   As of version 1.2, PIXI now aso supports JSON files as an alternative to CFG files (CFG files can still be used